 WPXHosting Testing Update

-I recently published a post that takes both WPEngine & WPXHosting through 7 rigerous tests.
+I recently published an updated case study to find the fastest WordPress hosting that takes both WPEngine & WPXHosting through 7 rigerous tests.

 The results might surprise you.